InjectiveLabs/injective-chain-releases/guides/sync-node.md

 injectived start --halt-height 2045750
 ```

-When block heigh reachs 2045750, it will exit.
+The node will automatically exit upon reaching block height reachs 2045750.

-**NOTE:** Sync process takes approximately two days until reaches halt height.
+**NOTE:** The sync process takes approximately two days until it reaches halt height.
 If you want to run sync as a background process, follow the official guide [using systemd service][using-systemd-guide-link].
 **Make sure you update ExecStart commannd** bypassing `--halt-height 2045750` param.
- Otherwise, you will overshoot halt height.
+ Otherwise, you will overshoot the halt height and will have to resync from scratch again.

 `ExecStart=/bin/bash -c '/usr/bin/injectived  --halt-height 2045750 --log-level=error start'`

 ### Step 5
-From this step, you reached halt height and injectived sync process exited.
-You can now switch binary to the latest version.
+From this step, given that you've now reached the halt height, you can now switch binary to the latest version.

 ```
 # Make sure that no running injectived processes